wughangar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new global variable
+script to createthat creates a new local variable